 If you wish to be with your pet during euthanasia, we recommend contacting your pet’s primary veterinarian to ask about this service.
 If you are an existing client of our Veterinary Clinic, please call 303-442-4030 ext.
 680 to schedule an appointment.
 You may also view our list of partners for at-home euthanasia services.

 The Humane Society of Boulder Valley reserves the right to refuse the euthanasia service if guardianship or medical or behavioral condition cannot be confirmed.

 We know losing a pet can be a devastating experience.
-Humane Society of Boulder Valley offers a Pet Loss Support Group for those who have experienced or anticipate the loss of their companion animal.
+The Humane Society of Boulder Valley offers a free Pet Illness and Loss Support Group for those who have experienced or anticipate the loss of their companion animal.